jinqueeny/rankdoby.github.io/portfolio.md

 ![orig_portfolio]({{ site.baseurl }}/images/orig_portfolio.png)

 This is my first portfolio site I made for myself.
-It was a part of [Freecodecamp's](http://freecodecamp.com/) basic projects, though it didn't ask for the developer to use jquery.
+It was a part of [Freecodecamp's](http://freecodecamp.com/) basic projects, and although it does look pretty horrible, I like to look back at it from time to time to see how far I have progressed.

 Technologies used: